archisman-panigrahi/Awesome-CV/README.md

 This should result in the creation of ``{your-cv}.pdf``

+## Fix compilation error due to missing fonts

+If there is a compilation error due to missing fonts, copy the fonts from `Awesome-CV/fonts` to the relevant fonts directory (e.g. `~/.local/share/fonts`).
 ## Credit

 [**LaTeX**](http://www.latex-project.org) is a fantastic typesetting program that a lot of people use these days, especially the math and computer science people in academia.